Causal foundations of bias, disparity and fairness: Fairness in AI

 \section{Fairness in AI}

 Related discussions are taking place in AI research, where fairness is an increasingly important consideration.
 There are several good overviews of fairness in AI \citep{Mehrabi2019-jg,Barocas2020-ui}.
 We will follow the overview provided by \citet{Barocas2020-ui} because their presentation is closely aligned with a causal framework.
-Much of the work in this area focuses on data-driven criteria to decide whether certain outcomes should be considered fair.
-We discuss three of the popular fairness criteria proposed by the literature---independence, separation and sufficiency---and show that these criteria are uninformative compared to our concepts of bias and disparity.
+Much of the work in this area focuses on data-driven criteria to decide whether certain predictions should be considered fair.
+Most work is not concerned with the fairness of outcomes, but is limited to the fairness of predictions only.
+We show that our definitions of bias and disparity can also be applied to predictions instead of outcomes.
+We discuss three popular fairness criteria proposed in the literature---independence, separation and sufficiency---and show that these criteria are uninformative compared to our concepts of bias and disparity.